-Come and join us for the 2017 Connecticut MG Walk as we continue taking “steps” toward the ultimate finish line…a world without Myasthenia Gravis!
+Come and join us for the 2018 Connecticut MG Walk as we continue taking “steps” toward the ultimate finish line…a world without myasthenia gravis!
 Register now to join an existing team, or to start and Captain your own!

 Not sure where to begin?
 Check out our fundraising tools to help you raise MG awareness and increase your fundraising!

 On MG Walk Day, we gather to celebrate those we love who live with MG, commemorate the research we’ve helped to develop with funds raised!

 Share your fundraising page and links to donate via email and on your social media accounts.
 If you have checks or cash funds to turn in, please let us know and we can help you add them to your fundraising page.
 Checks may be mailed to the address below.
 Please be sure you’ve written your team name in the memo field!

 If you have questions or want to know more, contact us today: